Location Component

 • Y (Latitude) : Specifies the north–south position of the Actor on the Earth's surface.
 A projected position value for projected coordinate systems or a latitude value for geographic coordinate systems.

 • Z (Altitude): Sets the vertical distance of the Actor above the Earth.
-The units is depending on the spatial reference.
+The units depend on the spatial reference.

-• Spatial Reference WKID: Well-Known ID (WKID) of the spatial reference for the X, Y and Z values.
+• Spatial Reference: The spatial reference Well-Known ID (WKID) for the horizontal (geographic or projected) and optional vertical (gravity-related or ellipsoidal) coordinate systems.
 (Specifying the spatial reference with Well-Known Text (WKT) is not supported for the ArcGIS Location Component.)

 • Heading: Sets the heading or up axis of the Actor.
 This is also known as yaw or azimuth.
 It represents the number of degrees by which the game object will be rotated, measured counterclockwise from the north.
 To rotate clockwise, use a negative value.